SamuraiDestroy/linuxMac/README.md

 ### Apple Silicon
 Please note that the script currently does not work on M4 CPUs.

-Fedora is the only supported OS as of the 10th of January, 2025.
+Fedora is the only implemented distro as of the 10th of January, 2025.

 ## TODO list